We got lots to do here still ahead on the EIB network.

 I will explain it.

-The context of the Terrell Owens and McNabb offer was I was offering to get these two great Americans back together, these two great athletes back together for the sake of the Eagles, the NF NFC East and the National Football League.
+The context of the Terrell Owens and McNabb offer was I was offering to get these two great Americans back together, these two great athletes back together for the sake of the Eagles, the NFC East and the National Football League.

-And a guy called and said, Why are you wasting your time?
+And a guy called and said, why are you wasting your time?

 Owens is just a punk.